-Researchers from the University of Bristol have found significant ongoing emissions of a potent ozone-depleting substance from eastern China.
+A potent ozone-depleting substance from eastern China has been found as ongoing significant emissions by researchers from the University of Bristol.
 The compound, carbon tetrachloride, contributes to the destruction of the Earth’s ozone layer, which protects us from harmful ultraviolet radiation.

 As a result, the production of carbon tetrachloride has been banned throughout the world since 2010 for uses that will result in its release to the atmosphere.
 However, recent studies have shown that global emissions have not declined as expected, with about 40,000 tonnes still being emitted each year.